Siera Bearchell

-Siera Bearchell (born February 15, 1993) is a Canadian beauty pageant titleholder, model, entrepreneur, and body positivity activist who was crowned Miss Universe Canada 2016.
+Siera Bearchell (born February 15, 1993) is a Canadian beauty pageant titleholder who was crowned Miss Universe Canada 2016.
 She represented Canada in the Miss Universe 2016 competition in Manila, where she placed in the top nine.
 While competing in Miss Universe, Bearchell received media attention for her curvier figure, which was seen as a detraction from the typical body standards associated with beauty pageants, and for her response to immense body shaming from Internet trolls.

 Prior to becoming Miss Universe Canada 2016, Bearchell was the first runner-up in Miss Universe Canada 2013.

-Apart from being a beauty queen, Siera has also built her brand as a Youtuber, which has garnered 170 thousand subscribers.
+Apart from being a beauty queen, Siera has also built her brand as a YouTuber, which has garnered 170 thousand subscribers.

 Early life and education

 Bearchell was born and raised in Moose Jaw, Saskatchewan.
 As a teenager, she was a dancer.
 She studied law at the University of Saskatchewan College of Law, graduating with a Juris Doctor specializing in Indigenous law in 2018.
 She is of Métis descent.